Angry Grandpa: Personal life and death

 Green was born on October 16, 1950, in Chatham County, Georgia, to Dorothy Mayer and Charles Marvin Green Sr. He was raised in Charleston, South Carolina, in a low-income household.
 He worked a number of jobs, including as a firefighter and small business owner.
 He had been divorced twice and was the father of five children.
 As a parent and before his YouTube career, Green described himself as an "800 pound alcoholic and distant father".
-He claimed that his celebrity status and his followers had given him renewed purpose in life.
+He stated that his celebrity status and his followers had given him renewed purpose in life.
 By 2015, Green was estimated to have been worth US$1.5 million.

 Green had dealt with several medical conditions, including pneumonia, kidney stones, and skin cancer, the last of which had gone into remission.
 After collapsing at his son's Fourth of July party in 2017, Green was diagnosed with liver cirrhosis.
 Following months of deteriorating health, he died from the illness at his home on December 10, 2017, aged 67.
-Beside fellow YouTube personalities, condolences were sent by Roseanne Barr, Shooter Jennings, and Paul Heyman, the last of which described him as a "YouTube pioneer".
+Beside fellow YouTube personalities, condolences were sent by Roseanne Barr, Shooter Jennings, and Paul Heyman, the last of whom described him as a "YouTube pioneer".